ttlemondev/DBSystemDesignBookingSystem/README.md

 # DBSystemDesignBookingSystem

-A simple movie ticket booking system for the course design of SCUT DB system introduction.
+A simple theater booking system for the course design of SCUT DB system introduction.

 Client uses Next.js and tailwindcss, and Server uses Koa and Sequelize.